The U.S. Consumer Product Safety Commission wants consumers to know how to safely use fuel containers, gasoline and other liquid fuels.

-- Never add liquid fuel to a fire after igniting/lighting or trying to ignite/light the fire - even if you think the fire was not ignited.
+- Never use gasoline to start a fire or to re-start a fire - even if you think the fire was not ignited.

-- Never add gasoline to a fire; instead, only use appropriate fire starters and only before igniting/lighting.
+- Only use appropriate fire starters and only before lighting the fire.

 - Keep a hose or fire extinguisher nearby.